 While the English printing is releasing with a crowdfunding campaign, already 9 foreign language partners have agreed to take Cartographers Heroes direct to their respective retail markets, showing confidence in the model.

 These map packs do well as bundled items for web stores, crowdfunding, and convention sales, and can be turned around faster from a development and art perspective than a full expansion, leaving the door open to continue to produce them seasonally should the line stay active.
-In the crowdfunding run so far, over 85% of backers elected to purchase a bundle including the map packs.
+In the crowdfunding run, over 85% of backers elected to purchase a bundle including the map packs.
 See more about the map packs here.

 This line extension strategy has successfully activated fans of Cartographers and brought new gamers to the line — as well as continuing to build out the shared universe and theming of Thunderworks's Roll Player titles.